-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Erik Vogel, the High Tech Industry Director at Qualtrics, shares insights on how companies can extend their customer experience programs into their partner ecosystems.
+As part of Solutions Review’s Contributed Content Series—a collection of contributed columns written by industry experts in maturing software categories—Erik Vogel, the High Tech Industry Director at Qualtrics, shares insights on how companies can extend their customer experience programs into their partner ecosystems.

 Firms with expansive partner ecosystems face a double-edged sword.
 On the one hand, partners provide a quick and efficient means to scale their business, enter new markets, and access skills and technologies that could take years to develop internally.
 On the other, firms are less able to control the experience being delivered to customers.
 While the partner might be providing the product or service, the parent firm’s name is still on the box, and poor delivery will negatively impact their reputation.